domini7/MugiBot/README.md

 ## General Commands

 ```
-m-play                  | Play music from title or youtube URL (Must be in channel) (No queue system)
+m-play                  | Play music from title or youtube URL (Must be in a voice channel) (No queue system)
 m-stop                  | Stop current music
 m-image (keyword)       | Get a random image based off keyword
 m-covid (optional)      | Get coronavirus stats for the world or specific countries
 m-define (keyword)      | Define a word using urban dictionary.
 Potentially NSFW and restricted to DM's or #bot-spam
 m-flip                  | Flip a coin
+m-userinfo              | Displays basic user info, must be used in a server
 m-version               | Checks current version and date last updated
 ```
 ## NBA Commands